-- i.
-50% of the seats are filled on the basis of current academic year merit in the B.Sc.(H) Computer Science Examination of the University of Delhi.
-Students with gap year will not be considered.
-Only those students who have filled the Application form will be considered under this category. - ii.
-The admission for the remaining 50% seats in the M.Sc.
-Computer Science course is based on Admission Test which will consist of two parts:
+Mode I: 50% of the seats will be filled on the basis of merit in B.Sc.
+(H) Computer Science Examination of University of Delhi.
+Students with gap year will be considered.
+Only those students who have filled the application form will be considered under this category.